 Palmer says that just having the profiles isn’t enough—you must have a dynamic presence.
 That means using these channels to promote yourself in a positive, professional way.
 Worked on a new ad campaign?
 Tweet it.
 Added to your photography portfolio?
 Facebook it.
 Come across a fascinating industry article?
 Share it on LinkedIn.
 When recruiters or interviewers look you up, they’ll find an engaging, productive individual.

 You’re right: It’s always a good idea to attend work happy hours, volunteer days and other forms of group bonding, because while these people are your colleagues, they’re also the people with whom you spend 40-plus hours a week.

-To keep from getting in too deep with some colleagues over others, Their advises people to take some simple steps to keep things friendly across the board: Go to lunch with a group of people, or different people each day; sit next to people who aren’t your deskmates already at meetings; mix up your routine a bit—stop by the kitchen or watercooler for a brief chat at different times of day, to run into different people.
+To keep from getting in too deep with some colleagues over others, Thier advises people to take some simple steps to keep things friendly across the board: Go to lunch with a group of people, or different people each day; sit next to people who aren’t your deskmates already at meetings; and mix up your routine a bit—stop by the kitchen or watercooler for a brief chat at different times of day to run into different people.

 “The higher up in the organization you go,” reminds Thier, “the more important it is to be observant and prudent.
 Remember that while having allies is extremely important, so is having people who will challenge you.”